Freemasonry: Political opposition

-In 1799, English Freemasonry almost came to a halt due to Parliamentary proclamation.
+In 1799 English Freemasonry almost came to a halt due to Parliamentary proclamation.
 In the wake of the French Revolution, the Unlawful Societies Act banned any meetings of groups that required their members to take an oath or obligation.

 The Grand Masters of both the Moderns and the Antients Grand Lodges called on Prime Minister William Pitt (who was not a Freemason) and explained to him that Freemasonry was a supporter of the law and lawfully constituted authority and was much involved in charitable work.
 As a result, Freemasonry was specifically exempted from the terms of the Act, provided that each private lodge's Secretary placed with the local "Clerk of the Peace" a list of the members of his lodge once a year.
 This continued until 1967, when the obligation of the provision was rescinded by Parliament.

 Freemasonry in the United States faced political pressure following the 1826 kidnapping of William Morgan by Freemasons and his subsequent disappearance.
-Reports of the "Morgan Affair", together with opposition to Jacksonian democracy (Andrew Jackson was a prominent Mason), helped fuel an Anti-Masonic movement.
+Reports of the "Morgan Affair", together with opposition to Jacksonian democracy (Andrew Jackson was a prominent Mason), helped to fuel an anti-Masonic movement.
 The short-lived Anti-Masonic Party was formed, which fielded candidates for the presidential elections of 1828 and 1832.

-In Italy, Freemasonry has become linked to a scandal concerning the Propaganda Due lodge (a.k.a.
+In Italy Freemasonry has become linked to a scandal concerning the Propaganda Due lodge (a.k.a.
 P2).
 This lodge was chartered by the Grande Oriente d'Italia in 1877, as a lodge for visiting Masons unable to attend their own lodges.
 Under Licio Gelli's leadership, in the late 1970s, P2 became involved in the financial scandals that nearly bankrupted the Vatican Bank.
 However, by this time the lodge was operating independently and irregularly, as the Grand Orient had revoked its charter and expelled Gelli in 1976.